dotlang/language/README.md

 ###return
 ###throw
 - It is advised to return error code in case of an error and use exceptions in really exceptional cases.
-- You can use `throw X` to create exception and return from current method.
+- You can use `assert false, X` to create exception and return from current method.
 - You can use `defer` keyword (same as what golang has) for code that must be executed upon exitting current method.
 - If defer has an input named `out`, it will be mapped to the function output.
 - If defer has an input named `exc`, it will be mapped to the current exception.
 If there is no exception, defer won't be executed.
 If there are multiple defers with `exc` all of them will be executed.